meghanamutyala/Publications_summary/README.md

-Academic Publications Data Processing
-Overview
-This project involves fetching, filtering, and exporting academic publications from various sources, specifically Google Scholar and DBLP.
-The goal is to enable users to retrieve publication data based on a professor's name, filter it by year range, and export the results in Excel or Word formats.
+This project enables users to fetch and analyze academic publications from Google Scholar and DBLP.
+It provides functionality to retrieve publication data based on a professor's name, filter results by a specified year range, and export the filtered data to Excel or Word formats.
+The solution utilizes Google Colab for running the code, combining data from different sources, and handling various data processing tasks.
+Users can seamlessly integrate these steps into their workflow to manage and analyze academic publications efficiently.
-Features
-Data Retrieval: Fetch publication data from Google Scholar and DBLP.
-Data Filtering: Filter publications based on year range.
-Data Export: Export filtered data to Excel or Word formats.